angular/angular/docs/DEVELOPER.md

 * [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/index.html) which is used to execute the selenium standalone server for e2e testing.
+* [XCode](https://developer.apple.com/xcode/) (if developing on Mac) which provides compilers/toochains/SDKs for the build system.

 ## Getting the Sources